 Make Sure You Do the Math

 1 cubic yard of concrete weighs roughly 4,000 lbs or two tons.

-Most concrete surfaces, like driveways, slabs, and patios, are poured about 4 inches thick, so use this measurement when calculating your estimates.
+Most concrete surfaces (driveways, slabs, patios, etc.) are poured about 4 inches thick, so use this measurement when calculating your estimates.

 Consider these examples to get a better idea of how much your project's debris might weigh: